Quantitative Investment Strategies Built On

 Who, What, When, Where and Why?

-Sistine Capital is the first and only fully quantitative hedge fund owned and operated by physicists and mathematicians in the state of Kentucky.
+Sistine Capital is the first and only fully quantitative hedge fund owned and operated by physicists and mathematicians from the state of Kentucky.
 In this region specifically, the approach to investing is overwhelmingly traditional and monotonous, creating significant value in any approach rooted in a unique perspective such as ours.
 We believe that every investor can benefit from a portion of their portfolio working in a space that is completely independent of political, economic, and social events.
 By allocating capital according strictly to mathematical and physical patterns, the investor can capitalize on the emotional and impulsive decisions made by those whose strategies do rely on those socioeconomic and political events.